 - Traditional Outpatient Care: Traditional outpatient care is the least intensive level of treatment offered.
 This type of care includes weekly individual therapy appointments with a treatment provider in the individual’s community and may also include groups, meetings, and other interventions.
 In many instances, it is generally up to the individual to select the interventions that he or she wants and build them into his or her life.

 All residents who are discharged from our residential treatment program are provided with a referral to Alcoholics Anonymous meetings in their communities, a Serenity Knolls phone contact list, a list of potential sponsors, and, if needed, other healthcare referrals such as referrals to a therapist or psychiatrist.

-Residents of Serenity Knolls who complete 28 days of residential treatment are eligible to participate in the weekly Aftercare Program which includes meetings that take place weekly in Marin County and San Francisco.
+Residents of Serenity Knolls who complete the Foundation Program are eligible to participate in the weekly Aftercare Program which includes meetings that take place weekly in Marin County and San Francisco.
 Alumni are welcome to go to either or both meetings.
 The format of the meetings is either topic-focused discussions or is educational in nature.
 Furthermore, the last meeting of every month is a chip meeting during which chips are given out to celebrate the varying lengths of sobriety of each participant.
 This meeting is open to all alumni who have completed treatment at Serenity Knolls and is a lifetime benefit provided at no charge.

 If you or someone you love might benefit from the high-quality and effective care that we have been providing for more than 30 years, please do not hesitate to contact us.
 We are happy to answer any questions you may have and are honored to be a part of your or your loved one’s healing journey.